Predicting Network Traffic using Radial-basis Function Neural Networks – Fractal Behavior

 The concept of a fractal structure, which lacks a characteristic length scale, can be extended to the analysis of complex temporal processes.
 However, a challenge in detecting and quantifying self-similar scaling in complex time series is the following: Although time series are usually plotted on a 2- dimensional surface, a time series actually involves two different physical variables.
 For example, in Figure 1. the horizontal axis represents “time,” while the vertical axis represents the value of the variable that changes over time.
 These two axes have independent physical units, minutes and bytes/sec respectively (For example).
 To determine if a 2-dimensional curve is self-similar, we can do the following test: (i) take a subset of the object and rescale it to the same size of the original object, using the same magnification factor for both its width and height; and then (ii) compare the statistical properties of the rescaled object with the original object.
 In contrast, to properly compare a subset of a time series with the original data set, we need two magnification factors (along the horizontal and vertical axes), since these two axes represent different physical variables.

-In the different windows observed, hand h2, we can observe a linear dependency between the variances and windows sizes.
-In other words, the slope is determined by (log(s2) – log(s1))/(log(1) – log(h2)).
+In the different windows observed, h1 and h2, we can observe a linear dependency between the variances and windows sizes.
+In other words, the slope a is determined by (log(s2) – log(s1))/(log(h 1) – log(h2)).
 This slope value is also called Hurst parameter (H) and in general a value of 0.5 indicates a completely brownian process, whereas 0.99 indicates highly fractal.

 Fig 2. depicts the generated sampled used for training and testing of the GBRF.
 The signal is composed of 65536 data samples, ranging between 4 and –4, although we only used 10000 points for training and 10000 points for testing.
 Similarly, Fig. 3 presents the histogram and fast Fourier transform corresponding to the input in Fig. 2.